All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Applications

 \subsection{EPPA for $k$-orientations with $d$-closures}

-Our motivation for introducing languages equipped with a permutation group was that it gives a nice formalism to stack several EPPA constructions on top of each other, thereby allowing to prove coherent EPPA for certain classes with non-unary functions.
-We conclude this paper with an example of this.
-Namely, we prove EPPA for the class of all $k$-orientations with $d$-closures, thereby confirming a conjecture from~\cite{Evans2}.

-Here we only define the relevant classes and prove EPPA for them.
-To get more context (for example the connection with Hrushovski predimension constructions and the importance for the structural Ramsey theory), see~\cite{Evans2}.
+In this section we extend the construction from Section~\ref{sec:nonunary} and prove EPPA for the class of all $k$-orientations with $d$-closures, thereby confirming a conjecture from~\cite{Evans2}.
+We only define the relevant classes and prove EPPA for them here, to get more context (for example the connection with Hrushovski's predimension constructions and the importance for the structural Ramsey theory), see~\cite{Evans2}.

-Let $\str G$ be an oriented graph.
+Let $\str G$ be an oriented graph (that is, if there is an edge from vertex $u$ to vertex $v$ then there is no edge from $v$ to $u$).
 We say that it is a \emph{$k$-orientation} if the out-degree of every vertex is at most $k$.
 We say that a vertex $x\in G$ is a \emph{root} if its out-degree is strictly smaller than $k$.
 Let $\mathcal D^k$ be the class of all finite $k$-orientations.
-While $\mathcal D^k$ is not an amalgamation class, there are two natural expansions which do have the free amalgamation property.
+While $\mathcal D^k$ is not an amalgamation class, there are two natural expansions which do have the free amalgamation property:

-\begin{definition} Let $L$ be the digraph language with a single binary relation $E$ and let $L_s$ be its expansion by a unary function symbol $F$.
+\begin{definition} Let $L$ be the graph language with a single binary relation $E$ and let $L_s$ be its expansion by a unary function symbol $\func{}{}$.

 Let $\str G$ be a $k$-orientation.
 By $s(\str G)$ we denote the $L_s$-expansion of $\str G$ putting